scorreard/scorreard/README.md

 ## Publications 📝

-If you don't have access to one of these publication and wish to read it, let me know!
+If you don't have access to one of these publications and wish to read it, let me know!
 Scientific publications should be accessible to all.

 ### Silent Genomes Prooject related